NotNanook/Ascendit-Raot/README.md

   <h3 align="center">Ascendit Raot</h3>

   <p align="center">
-    The first Raot Cheat Client and a nice small practise project for aspiring game-hackers to learn from<br>
+    The first Raot Cheat Client and a nice small practise project for aspiring game-hackers to learn from
-    Sadly raot is officially unsupported so its not use anymore in real lobbies
   </p>
 </div>